daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 customElements.define('title-bar', TitleBar);
 ```

-Now if we or our users start using this component our editor already knows a lot of information, however we don't utilize it yet.
+### What you get when you use it

+Let's query our newly created element. :blush:

 ```js
 const el = document.querySelector('title-bar');
 ```

 Here our editor can't know what `el` actually is so there is no way it can help us in writing better code.
 That means no code completion for our own properties even though that information is available.

 ![autoCompleteMissing](https://github.com/daKmoR/type-safe-webcomponents-with-jsdoc/raw/master/images/autoCompleteMissing.png)